Follow us on Facebook for up to date news of extra open days and special offers

-Come and collect a bucket and a pair of snippers from the Tea Garden.
+Come and collect a bucket or jug and a pair of snippers from the Tea Garden.

-We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home (bring your own bucket to transport them home in).
+We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home.

-Fill a jug with any of our lovely flowers, however, the following flowers are charged at £1.50 per stem: Lilies, Peonies, Hydrangeas and large Dahlias
+Fill a jug with any of our lovely flowers, foliage and grasses

-Our flowers are to be found all around both the Cutting Garden and the ornamental Old Kitchen Garden so take time to have a good walk around before you start cutting.
+Our flowers are to be found all around both the Cutting Garden, polytunnels and the ornamental Old Kitchen Garden, so take your time and have a good walk around before you start cutting.

 Bring a container with you to get your flowers home in some water.

-Put your flowers straight into our bucket or jug of water whilst picking.
+Put your flowers straight into your vessel of water whilst picking.

 When you get home put the flowers in a bucket of cool water somewhere dark and cool for between 12 and 24 hours.

-Before arranging, cut another inch or so off the stems and any delicate, thin stems benefit from being seared in about 10cm of boiling water for 15-30 seconds.
+Before arranging, cut another inch or so off the stems.
+Any delicate, thin stems (such as poppies and cosmos) benefit from the bottom of the stalk being seared in about 10cm of boiling water for 15-30 seconds.

 Thicker woody stems benefit from having the bottom 10cm slit vertically with a knife to allow more water to be absorbed.